yuno-payments/yuno-docs/docs/BUILD YOUR INTEGRATION/build-your-integration/full-sdk-copy.md

 ### Merchant Server

+The Merchant Server handles the backend operations and communicates with both the client and Yuno's services.
+Its key responsibilities include:

 * Create Customer
 * Create payment
 * Receive payment result

 ### Yuno Server

+The Yuno Server handles the core payment processing functionality and manages customer data.
+Its key responsibilities include:

 * Create Customer
 * Creates payment in the payment provider